Lucas-Elevate/Lucas-Elevate/README.md

 - 👋 Hi, I’m Lucas
 - 💻 I'm a Backend and Frontend Developer.
-- 🔭 Main Area Fivem/Website Developer.
+- 🔭 Main Area Fivem/Website Development.
 - 📫 How to reach me
   - Discord: **lucas.777.187**